liangxianzhe/creator/README.md

 ## Extension method

-Our favorite part of the framework is that you can use methods like `map`, `where`, `reduce` on creators (full list [here](https://github.com/terryl1900/creator/blob/master/packages/creator_core/lib/src/extension.dart)).
+Our favorite part of the library is that you can use methods like `map`, `where`, `reduce` on creators (full list [here](https://github.com/terryl1900/creator/blob/master/packages/creator_core/lib/src/extension.dart)).
 They are similar to those methods in
 Iterable or Stream.